nimit95/BasicAndroidWidgets/README.md

 ![](./img/sc.png)

-In the due course we will keep kearning more tags and attributes.
+In the due course, we will keep learning more tags and attributes.